mikeswisp/CORS_File/README.md

 *  IE 10+

 ## Known Limitations
-* Currently, the field only supports one file being uploaded at a time.
+*  Currently, only one file per field can be implemented.
+Cardinality is not yet supported for this field.
-* All uploaded files are stored in the base directory of the container.
-Preset directories inside the container are not yet supported.

 ## Development Roadmap
 * Create support for multiple file uploads
+* Add proper test to the module.
+* Port to D8.

 ## Credits
 Recipes, ideas, and functions for this module are based upon the files module, file.inc, stream_wrappers.inc, and the following contrib modules: